 The McLeod-Jourdin Award

 The McLeod-Jourdin Award is an endowment from Mr. George McLeod of Calgary, matched by a contribution from the Noble Foundation of Admore, Oklahoma.
 The prize, officially referred to as The Carl McLeod & Art Jourdin Award in Regional and Urban Planning, has provided for an annual student prize in RUP since 1992.
 The Award is intended to be funded in perpetuity through annual earnings of a trust established by the Donors on behalf of the University of Saskatchewan.
-The value of the Award will be determined from time to time, based upon the University practices regarding trust value preservation, and is presently estimated at approximately $2,000 annually.
+The value of the Award will be determined from time to time, based upon the University practices regarding trust value preservation, and is presently estimated at approximately $2,500.

 The Fraser-Gatrell Memorial Scholarship